VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 ## Setting up Visitor Count via API and Database

-This project introduces backend integration by requiring the website to dynamically retrieve and update a visitor count using a database.
-The goal is to demonstrate a secure, production-style architecture where the frontend does not communicate directly with the database.
-Instead, requests flow through an API layer.
+This project introduces backend integration by requiring the website to retrieve and update a visitor count using a database.
 While I have worked with APIs before, I had never actually designed and built my own backend architecture from scratch.
 Figuring out how the frontend, API, and database should securely communicate with each other was easily one of the most challenging parts of the project, but it was also one of the most rewarding because it made everything finally click.

 The project specifically requires:
 - A database to store the visitor count